Author has written 19 stories for Hunchback of Notre Dame, Hunchback of Notre Dame, Hellboy, and My Little Pony.

 Favourite topics for writing: Tortured souls suffering for mistakes long past, overcoming unfair conditions, forgotten spirits, elder gods, purity turned evil through innocence, emotionally scarred individuals forced to make tough choices, battles to the death with atypical weapons such as rotten femurs or icky charms.

 My writing style: I've lived through some stuff that no one should have to.
-As such, inspiration for a lot of my stories comes from my most disturbing dreams, nightmares and life events.
+As such, inspiration for a lot of my stories comes from disturbing dreams, nightmares and life events.
 The HoND world absorbs many of these very well.
-Anything that is too messed up for Quasimodo & his buddies to deal with is dealt to the BPRD and Hellboy.
+Anything that is too messed up for Quasimodo & his buddies to deal with is passed to the BPRD and Hellboy.
 The Hellboy universe is perfect for stuff that is twisted.
 Everything completely transforms as the story develops.

 Most of the foods, occupations, names and customs fit within the time period of each story.
 Relics will have the most accurate history I can find, and creatures will be destroyed as legend would dictate.
 While it is true that internet research can be questionable, it is better than guessing.
 If Wikipedia says a book was available in the 1470's, I will have Quasimodo reading that instead of "Little House on the Prairie."
 Seeking out the details is tedious, yet worth it.
+Often if an article is grossly inappropriate for the time, the choice was consciously made.

 While writing, I try to show rather than tell.
 I use a lot of subtext to sneak in things that a specific character would not want others to know about him / her.
 Beyond that, I have a habit of purposely throwing in multiple sub-plots that may or may not resolve.
 Leaving some things unresolved is meant to annoy readers.
+Rather than have Quasimodo say that Claude Frollo was mean to him, a priest will feel an old scar when placing a hand on his shoulder and then lift his hand away.

 Essentially, I try my best to make something worth reading with a believable setting, believable own-characters and in-character borrowed ones.
 I can't get it all right, but the effort should show.
 Also, some of it should be horrifying.